MicrosoftDocs/win32/desktop-src/DevNotes/-win32-__chkstk.md

 ---
-description: Called by the compiler when you have more than one page of local variables in your function.
+description: Called by the compiler when you have more than one page of local variables in your function. (__chkstk)
 title: '__chkstk Routine'
 ms.topic: article
 ms.date: 03/02/2023